mariocannon/theotech/src/content/blog/finding your pilates studio.md

 ---
-title: Example Draft Post
+title:  How to use technology to find a pilates studio
-author: Sat Naing
+author: Theotech
-pubDatetime: 2022-06-06T04:06:31Z
+pubDatetime: 2025-03-01T04:06:31Z
-slug: example-draft-post
+slug: your-pilates-studio
-featured: false
+featured: true
-draft: true
+draft: false
 tags:
   - TypeScript
   - Astro